 Buying a mattress is a long-term investment.
 You want a bed that suits your body type and sleeping position.
 Both latex and hybrids are available in various firmness levels for a mattress that suits you best.

 Your body weight has an impact on the performance of your mattress.
 It responds to your body weight, providing you with the perfect balance of cushion and support required for a good night’s sleep.
+Shopping for a bed means choosing the best mattress for your body type.

 Lightweight sleepers weigh less than 130 pounds.
 They require a softer sleeping surface that responds to less weight and conforms to their body, relieving pressure points.